 Nominations for our leadership elections are officially open, so we’ve reached out to previous SU Officers to help spread the word.
 Over the next few weeks we’ll be posting one-to-one interviews to give you an insight into what it’s really like to campaign.
-Get your nomination in fast, the deadline’s fast approaching at 11:59 Monday 19th February!
+Get your nomination in fast, the deadline’s fast approaching on the 21 February!

 Issy Cooke experienced life as the VP Education 14/15 and then was elected president in 15/16!
 Here’s what she had to say…

 So Issy, what was your experience of campaigning like?

 Although it was tiring and all over the place, I never really wanted to stop.
 It’s that adrenaline of talking to people.
 It takes some time to get comfortable chatting to people and getting your word out there but once you get through that first couple of days suddenly it becomes much easier and quite natural.
 Before you know it you’ve talked to hundreds of people.
 There’s something really nice about ending the day and thinking about all those people that you’ve interacted with.
 I wasn’t sure if I'd won or not but I couldn't help thinking about all the people who I’d had interesting conversations with!
 I thought “I’m gonna get in touch whether I win or not because we should be friends!” and there are lots of people from the campaign that I did go on to be friends with (and still am!).

 Meeting new people can be quite hard and the campaign forces you to that.
 That’s a skill that that I have now.
 It’s helped me in my work life and in my social circles to feel more confident to walk up to people and just say “hi”.
 Whether you win or lose you will come away with that ability and confidence to meet someone and convince them to do something for you (like vote!).

 There are plenty of photo opportunities too! – Here’s Issy looking like a pro speaker

 Even if you weren't elected do you think you still got a lot out of campaigning?